Flamchu/skillhub/backend/backend-docs.md

-Got it.
+it.
 You want a **properly formatted `documentation.md`** with fenced code blocks, clear sections, and markdown best practices.
 I’ll rewrite the file so it renders cleanly in any Markdown viewer.

 Here’s the corrected version: